yuvaldori/gigaspaces-wiki-jekyll/xap100/step-3---scaling-the-data-access-layer.markdown

 -------------------------------------------------------------------------------
 {% endcomment %}

-{% infosign %} The Sample application for this step is located under `<GigaSpaces Root>/examples/web/space-access`.
+{% infosign %} The Sample application for this step is located under `<XAP Root>/examples/web/space-access`.

 ##### Features Introduced